percona/percona-server/doc/source/tokudb/toku_backup.rst

 Percona TokuBackup
 ==================

-Percona TokuBackup is an open-source hot backup utility for MySQL servers running the TokuDB storage engine (including |Percona Server| and MariaDB).
+Percona TokuBackup is an open-source hot backup utility for MySQL servers running the TokuDB storage engine (including **Percona Server for MySQL** and MariaDB).
 It does not lock your database during backup.
 The TokuBackup library intercepts system calls that write files and duplicates the writes to the backup directory.

 .. note:: This feature is currently considered *Experimental*